IvoNet/ThingsAppTools/README.md

-# ThingsExporter #
+# ThingsAppTools #

-This project is a work in progress for exporting ToDos from the Things.app (http://culturedcode.com/things/) to an xml representation of those todos.
+This project is created for making tools go get ToDos to/from the Things.app (http://culturedcode.com/things/)

-So I can add them to my website periodically and make my things available through the web
+My Aim is to learn and to do somehting usefull with my trials.
+I'm a very happy user of the Things.app on my mac and iPhone, but at my workplace I work on a windows machine and I want to be able to have my todo's available there too.
+This project might just make this possible.

+See my userstories below for more information...

 This projec will incorporate a bundle of different tools, languages and techniques:

 * Python for communication with the Things.app
 * Applescript (maybe)
 * Java EE 6/7 for exposing Things to the web